cbeust/inliner/README.md

 `inliner` takes a file and outputs a Rust `const` variable declaration containing all the bytes in that file.
 This declaration can then be pasted into your Rust code.

-Convert a file into a `const` Rust array for easier inclusion into source files.

 _"How about `include_bytes!()`?"_

 This macro requires you to have non source files in your source tree, which is not always desirable (the build